jagruti20-04/Rule-Engine-with-AST/README.md

 Features

-Create Rules
+1.Create Rules
 Endpoint: /rules/create
 Method: POST
 Description: Users can create new rules by providing necessary attributes and conditions.
 Request Body: JSON object with rule details (e.g., name, conditions).
 Response: Confirmation message with the created rule ID.

-Evaluate Rules
+2.Evaluate Rules
 Endpoint: /rules/evaluate
 Method: POST
 Description: This feature evaluates the provided rules against given user attributes to determine eligibility.
 Request Body: JSON object with user attributes to evaluate against the existing rules.
 Response: Indicates whether the user is eligible and lists matched rules.

-Combine Rules
+3.Combine Rules
 Endpoint: /rules/combine
 Method: POST
 Description: Users can combine multiple rules to create complex conditions for evaluation.
 Request Body: JSON object with the rules to be combined and the logic for combination (e.g., AND, OR).
 Response: Confirmation message with the combined rule ID.

-Additional Features
+4.Additional Features
 Dynamic Rule Management: Modify existing rules without downtime.
 Custom Logic Support: Implement complex logic using combinations of rules.
 Logging: Comprehensive logging for actions taken within the application, aiding in debugging and auditing.

-Technologies Used
+5.Technologies Used
 Java 21
 Spring Boot 3.3.4
 Spring Security